Firstject/my-unity-experimental/README.md

 # My Unity Experimental Project
-A learning project where every possibilities are made in one project.
+An educational project with mixed topics in one project made with Unity.

 # Project Scope
 My purpose is to learn things from unity and add things I've discovered in one project.
 The types of learning are separately kept into separating scene.